hoelzer/hoelzer.github.io/content/authors/admin/_index.md

 ---
 **About me**

 I am a researcher and team lead at the [Genome Competence Center](https://www.rki.de/EN/Content/Institute/DepartmentsUnits/MF/MF1/mf1_node.html) of the [Robert Koch Institute](https://www.rki.de/EN/Home/homepage_node.html) in Berlin, Germany.
-We study infectious disease by applying real-time nanopore sequencing, analyzing environmental samples such as wastewater, and investigating microbial evolution using pangenomics and AI for genomic surveillance.
+We study infectious diseases in a One Health context by applying real-time nanopore sequencing, analyzing environmental samples such as wastewater, and studying microbial evolution using pangenomics and AI for genomic surveillance.

-I studied Bioinformatics at the University of Jena and achieved my PhD by specializing in [RNA Bioinformatics and High-Throughput Analysis](https://www.rna.uni-jena.de/).
-Following this, I moved to the European Bioinformatics Institute in Hinxton to work in [Microbiome Informatics](https://www.ebi.ac.uk/about/teams/microbiome-informatics/).
-I am now continuing my academic journey at the RKI in Berlin conducting research with my team in the following areas:
+I studied Bioinformatics at the University of Jena, Germany (FSU) and achieved my PhD by specializing in [RNA Bioinformatics and High-Throughput Analysis](https://www.rna.uni-jena.de/).
+Following this, I moved to the European Bioinformatics Institute (EMBL-EBI), Hinxton (UK) to work in [Microbiome Informatics](https://www.ebi.ac.uk/about/teams/microbiome-informatics/).
+Since 2020, I have continued my academic journey at the RKI in Berlin, the national institute for public health in Germany, conducting research with my team and (inter)national colleagues in the following areas:

 **Research interests**